benpolinsky/bp_custom_fields/README.md

 ###
 - hierarchy of fields for repeaters and nested
 - locations.
-- jSON?
-- for settings, pages, options, preferences maybe a different gem with custom pages is the way to go
 - there's also the option of allowing a route/location based custom field in addition as a quick way to create settings pages...

 ##### Fields to add